-On March 27, 2018, the MOB LLC (a subsidiary of Alliance Enterprises, Inc., which is a subsidiary of the System) refinanced an existing note payable to a term loan totaling \$8,130,000.
+On March 27, 2018, the MOB LLC note payable discussed above was refinanced to a term loan totaling \$8,130,000.
 Interest is fixed at 3.71% and is payable monthly.
-Principal payments of \$19,500 are due in monthly installments beginning May 1, 2018, continuing until March 27, 2028, at which time the remaining unpaid principal and interest shall be due in full.
+Principal payments of \$19,500 are due in monthly installments beginning May 1, 2018, and continuing until March 27, 2028, at which time the remaining unpaid principal and interest shall be due in full.
 Under the terms of the loan agreement, the Medical Center and MOB LLC (the Obligated Group) has granted the bank a first collateralized interest in all gross receipts and a mortgage lien on existing and future property, plant and equipment.
 The Medical Center and the System also guarantee the note payable.
 The Obligated Group is required to maintain a minimum debt service coverage ratio of 1.20.
 The Obligated Group was in compliance with this covenant as of September 30, 2018.